Hyperbolic models for CAT(0) spaces: Introduction

 \textbf{Roller boundaries.}

 In CAT(0) cube complexes there is a notion of boundary defined using hyperplanes, namely the Roller boundary.
 In it, a point is defined as a choice of orientation for each halfspace, or, more technically, as a non-principal ultrafilter over the set of orientations of hyperplanes.
 By including curtains in one of their halfspaces, the construction can be extended to the general CAT(0) setting.
 One can hope to exploit this boundary to import cubical results.
 For instance, in \cite{fernoslecureuxmatheus:contact} it is shown that the set of regular points of the Roller boundary is homeomorphic to the Gromov boundary of the contact graph.
-If it turns out that the spaces $X_L$ are preserved under quasiisometry, a statement of the previous type would suggest that (part of) the Roller boundary is also preserved under quasi-isometry, potentially providing a new quasiisometry-invariant.

 \textbf{Sublinearly Morse geodesics.}